Solar Battery Rebates 2023 Guide

 The New South Wales Solar Rebate/ Incentive program

-While the NSW government did not provide a solar battery rebate to its residents, it di have an interest-free loan program is quite attractive for those interested in purchasing solar batteries.
-Under the Empowering Homes solar battery loan offer, NSW residents in the hunter region can access loans of up to $14,000 Australian dollars to buy solar batteries.
+While the NSW government did not provide a solar battery rebate to its residents, it did have an interest-free loan program that is quite attractive for those interested in purchasing solar batteries.
+Under the Empowering Homes solar battery loan offer, NSW residents in the Hunter region can access loans of up to $14,000 Australian dollars to buy solar batteries.

 Are you eligible for the NSW solar battery rebates?

 With the large feed-in tariffs available from energy suppliers, the solar battery incentive scheme was scrapped and does not look like it is coming back any time soon.

 While active the NSW government incentive program was recommended for people who meet the following criteria:

 Those who use most of their electricity in the mornings and evenings

 Those who use at least 6000 kilowatt hours of electricity per year.

 If you are on a one-tome-use tariff with an electric retailer

 Applying for the NSW interest-free solar battery loans

 Because solar batteries are just not worth it at current prices considering their 10 years (5,000 cycles) lifespan, the NSW government made the right call in scrapping the incentives and making power companies pay a good price on feed-in rates.